 She has it on again at Felix and Calhoun's wedding.
 It's apparently tight around the collar.

 Calhoun's dress (which seems to be the same for both weddings) is pretty stunning.

 Play Every Day: Sugar Rush has a feature where the character roster changes daily, determined in the game's world by nightly races.
 Vanellope is prevented from getting on the roster because she has no coins from previous races to pay her way in, only to finally have a chance by using Ralph's medal as a substitute coin.

 Please Don't Leave Me: Vanellope hugs Ralph at the end and tearfully tells him he could stay in Sugar Rush if he wants to.

-Plot-Mandated Friendship Failure: When Ralph destroys Vanellope's cart.
+Plot-Mandated Friendship Failure: When Ralph destroys Vanellope's kart.
 Only after he realizes that King Candy played him like a violin does Ralph make amends with Vanellope.

 Product Placement: The various licensed game characters don't really count, since that's what the movie's world is about; but Sugar Rush has lots of placement, notably Mentos, NesQuik, and Laffy Taffy.
 One product notable by its absence is Diet Coke, as the game/movie calls it "diet cola" instead.